Get Help Now

 Sexual assault is never your fault.

 Help is available for your immediate emotional, physical safety, and medical needs.
-Public Safety, the Title IX Office, the Counseling Center, and Health Services are also able to assist you with contacting law enforcement.
+Campus Security, the Title IX Office, the Counseling Center, and Health Services are also able to assist you with contacting law enforcement.

 If you are in danger, call 911.